VIRTUAL INSTRUCTOR-LED TRAINING – VILT

 The steps taken to ensure learners are engaged through the complete course

-Choice of Technology and eLearning Vendor
+Choose Technology and eLearning Vendor

 Since VILT is always conducted over a virtual network, it is important to get your choice of platform technology and partner correct.
 VILT must aid in simplifying your training process and not complicate it.
 As a result, a platform that is simple to operate and manage is advisable.
 Also, technical issues are a constant presence.
 It is important to ensure that your technology partner is readily available to assist in such times.

-Density of eLearning Media
+Decide eLearning Media

 Any form of online training must include eLearning media in the form of video-based eLearning content, images, and activities to engage remote learners.
 After all, the learning experience of a VILT session must surpass that of a classroom session for a larger group to regularly attend sessions and continue training.